UVADS/orientation-technical/workshops/workshop-sql/README.md

-# HPC Workshop
+# SQL Workshop
 **Executive Summary** This document contains the materials for the UVADS workshop on SQL by Professor Alonzi.

 ## Outline
 2. Introduction
 3. Preamble
-4. The Data Scientist Minimum for HPC
+4. The Data Scientist Minimum for SQL
-5. Your first HPC project
+5. Your first SQL project

 ## Introduction